pavolsenko/frontend-interview-eversports/README.md

 </Grid>
 ```

-### Additions UX updates/decisions
+## UX decisions and behavior

+- **No options available**
-no options - message in the middle of the window - control elements disabled
+  Display a message in the center of the window and disable control elements.

+- **No search results**
-no search results - message in the middle of the popover
+  Display a message in the center of the popover.

-UX challenge - how the select all checkbox should behave

-- select all applies only to the
-- use isIndeterminat?
+- **Broken images**

-By default the page size is set to 24 since that's

-broken images were replaced with an icon
+  Broken images are replaced with an icon.

+### Select all behavior

+- "Select all" applies only to the currently displayed items.
+- `isIndeterminate` is used to reflect partial selections.

+### Pagination

+- Default page size: **24 items**
+- This number divides evenly into a uniform grid across common screen sizes.

-Bonus features :)
+## Bonus features

-- added unit tests using jest
+- Unit tests added using Jest
-- added aria labels to icon buttons without labels
+- ARIA labels added to icon buttons that do not have visible labels for improved accessibility
+- Back to top button on search results